 - Different types of programs and methods for Oxycontin detox are available

-If you or a loved one is struggling with addiction to Oxycontin or other substances, specialized help from The Recovery Village Palm Beach is always available.
+If you or a loved one is struggling with addiction to Oxycontin or other substances, specialized help from The Recovery Village Palm Beach at Baptist Health is always available.
 Contact us today to learn what personalized, confidential services we offer for people who are ready to begin the journey toward recovery.

 Kosten, Thomas R.; George, Tony P. “The Neurobiology of Opioid Dependence: Implications for Treatment.”
 Addiction Science & Clinical Practice, July 2002.
 Accessed July 21, 2019.